-Clearly, (H) $\implies$(SH).
-In fact, we'll show that for $2$-Weyl graphs, we have the following,

-The only implication which isn't straight forward is $\text{(SH)} \implies \text{(C)}$.
-Finally, we have a property which will characterize buildings amongst connected $2$-Weyl graphs, \begin{enumerate} [itemindent=0cm, leftmargin=1.9cm] \item [\textbf{(B)}] geodesics with the same extremities have the same $W$-length. \end{enumerate} If Weyl data has property (B), then the geodesics can be used to give us a well defined notion of `distance' between chambers, whose value is an element of $W$.
+In fact, the only implication which is not straightforward is $\text{(SH)} \implies \text{(C)}$.
+Finally, we have a property which will characterize buildings amongst connected $2$-Weyl graphs, \begin{enumerate} [itemindent=0cm, leftmargin=1.9cm] \item [\textbf{(B)}] geodesics with the same extremities have the same $W$-length. \end{enumerate} If Weyl data has property (B), then geodesics can be used to give a well-defined notion of `distance' between chambers, whose value is an element of $W$.